MUdayVarma/SecurityOfSmartContracts/README.md

 This are three checklist items:
 - Is the withdrawal pattern followed to prevent denial of service?

+  **Description1**: To prevent denial of service attacks during withdrawals, it's critical to follow the withdrawal pattern best practices - pull based approach.

+  _Remediation_: Implement withdrawal pattern best practices to ensure that contract behavior remains predictable and robust against denial of service attacks.

 - Is there a minimum transaction amount enforced?

+  **Description2:** Enforcing a minimum transaction amount can prevent attackers from clogging the network with zero amount or dust transactions.

+  _Remediation:_ Disallow transactions below a certain threshold to maintain efficiency and prevent denial of service through dust spamming.

 - How does the protocol handle blacklisting functionality tokens?

+  **Description3:** Tokens with blacklisting capabilities, such as USDC, can pose unique risks and challenges to protocols.

+  _Remediation:_ Account for the possibility of blacklisting within token protocols to ensure continued functionality even if certain addresses are blacklisted.

 ### High-level overview
 DoS attacks are usually about leveraging design flaws in your smart contract logic.
 It's not brute force.
 They are using subtle manipulation to beat you.Here's a breakdown of the general idea: